 The Budget Bucket List: 7 Destinations You Can Definitely Afford

-Fortunately, that isn’t the case with all the world’s beauty.
-The following natural and man-made wonders are easily affordable, so you can check some items off your bucket list even when you are on a tight traveler’s budget.
+Fortunately, the following natural and man-made wonders are easily affordable, so you can check some items off your bucket list even when you are on a tight traveler’s budget.

 One of the largest temples in the world, Angkor Wat has been a hub of religious activity since the 12th century.
 However, unlike other sites of religious importance, the Wat is more than affordable to visit.
 Though flights to Cambodia can be pricey, you can find accommodations and transportation for mere dollars per day.
 Surrounding Angkor Wat is an enormous archaeological park filled with fascinating temples and tombs, so you can easily spend days exploring the emptier nooks and crannies of Cambodia’s past.